cocoltre/cocoltre.github.io/postlevel.md

 Here are the words that appear the most frequently in all the posts that led to a burst, both in the title of the post, and in the body.
-Falcao, Monaco, Batmen, wlw, Agureo...
+Falcao, Monaco, Batmen, Agureo...
 We can try to figure out why some of thewe words led to a burst.
 For instance, on February 21st 2017, Manchester City beat Monaco in eight-goal thriller during a Champions League game, Radamel Falcao's scored and missed a penalty, and Aguero scored twice.
 We can imagine the tension after such a game.
 {: .text-justify}

 But still, kind of hard to understand why these words out of all the vocabulary (174'558 different words) are the ones the most tempted to produce a burst...
 They must have been overrepresented in very few BURST posts.